imran1289-ah/E-Learning-Platform/README.md

 # SOEN342_TeamB

 ## Project Description
-This project is a E-Academy platform which allows struggling students to get help with the courses that they are taking.
+This project is a E-Academy platform which allows struggling university students to get help with the courses that they are taking.
 These students can enroll for many lessons which are taught by PhD and master's graduate.
 The tutors can meet with with the students in person or could give remote lessons.
-The courses offered in the application covers many subjects such as Mathematics, Sciences, English, Programming and many more.
-Parents could also have the chance to meet with the tutor's to get more information about the courses.
+The courses offered in the application covers many courses from majors like Medicine, Engineering, Computer Sciences and Many more.

 ## Objective
 The objectives of this project is to build a E-academy platform and have features that will be different and or better than its competitors.
 Requirement elication techniques will be used to collect information and the features will be based upon it.